What is a MD5 Checksum?

 The MD5 message-digest algorithm is a widely used cryptographic hash function producing a 128-bit (16-byte) hash value, typically expressed in text format as a 32 digit hexadecimal number.
 MD5 has been utilized in a wide variety of cryptographic applications, and is also commonly used to verify data integrity.

 It is used on our site to ensure that a file download completed successfully.
-While the algorithm is not infallible, it should also provide a reasonable amount of assurance that the file downloaded from our site arrived unaltered.
+While the algorithm is not infallible, it should also provide a reasonable amount of assurance that the file downloaded from our site arrived completely and unaltered.

 To use the checksum utility on OpenVMS:

 The value stored in the checksum$checksum symbol should match the value on the download page.
 If it does not, there was a problem transferring the data to your computer and you should try to download the file again.

 Note: The checksum$checksum symbol may contain either uppercase letters or lowercase letters.
 Since the data is a hexidecimal number, the case of the letters is not important; i.e. an uppercase "A" is equivilant to a lowercase "a".